rust-lang/rfcs/text/0000-target-tier-policy.md

 for consensus and reduce diffusion of responsibility; however, this could also increase the resulting complexity and result in discussions in multiple places.

+We could introduce specific time requirements for the amount of time a target must spend at a tier before becoming eligible for promotion to a higher tier.

 # Prior art
 [prior-art]: #prior-art